 On the basis of declarations provided by its members, and on the occasion of its appointment and at its meeting on 18 March 2014, the Board of Statutory Auditors verified, in relation to the checks performed in 2014, that all its members met the independence requirements set forth in Article 148, paragraph 3 of the TUF, as well as those set forth in Article 3 of the Code of Corporate Governance pertaining to directors.
-During the first half of 2014, the Board of Statutory Auditors shall perform its annual check that all its members meet the independence requirements set forth in Article 148, paragraph 3 of the TUF, as well as those set forth in Article 3 of the Code of Corporate Governance pertaining to directors.
+During the first half of 2015, the Board of Statutory Auditors shall perform its annual check that all its members meet the independence requirements set forth in Article 148, paragraph 3 of the TUF, as well as those set forth in Article 3 of the Code of Corporate Governance pertaining to directors.

 Born in Rome in 1963, Massimo Gatto gained a degree in Economics and Business from the Sapienza University of Rome.
 He works as a chartered accountant, auditor and official receiver.
-Currently, in addition to serving as Chairman of the Board of Statutory Auditors of Snam, he is a standing auditor at Fintecna S.p.A., RI.MA.TI. – Società Consortile a responsabilità limitata, METROB1 – Società Consortile a responsabilità limitata and Collegamenti Integrati Veloci-C.I.V.
-S.p.A., and is an alternate auditor of UniCredit Factoring S.p.A., and Mediaset S.p.A.
+Currently, as well as being Chairman of Snam’s Board of Statutory Auditors, he is a standing auditor at Fintecna S.p.A., RI.MA.TI. – Società Consortile a responsabilità limitata, METROB1 – Società Consortile a responsabilità limitata and Collegamenti Integrati Veloci-C.I.V.
+S.p.A., and is an alternate auditor at Unicredit Factoring S.p.A. and Mediaset S.p.A.
 He is also a director of Associazione Nazionale per l’Enciclopedia della Banca e della Borsa.

-Born in Pavia in 1959.
-He graduated in Economics and Business from the University of Pavia and earned a research doctorate from Milan’s Bocconi University.
-He is Professor at the University of Pavia’s Economics Faculty.
-He is chartered accountant and auditor.
-He is a corporate and business consultant and a technical consultant to the magistrature.
+Born in Pavia in 1959, Luigi Rinaldi graduated with a degree in Economics and Business from the University of Pavia and earned a research doctorate from Milan’s Bocconi University.
+He is a Full Professor at the University of Pavia’s Economics Faculty, as well as being a chartered accountant and auditor.
+Mr. Rinaldi is a corporate and business consultant and a technical consultant to the magistrate.